How to Turn Wood Accessories for Your Home

 - Candlesticks can be entirely spindle turned, or they can involve faceplate turning for the base.
 The same approach could be used for table lamps.

-It’s easy for beginners to get started with woodworking, and the basic skills can be mastered in a matter of weeks.
+It’s easy for beginners to get started with woodturning, and the basic skills can be mastered in a matter of weeks.
 However, be warned that woodturning can be addictive.
-What starts as a weekend hobby becomes a lifelong passion for many.
 Part of the appeal of woodturning is that there’s always something new to learn or a new technique to try.
 Combining wood with epoxy resin, for example, can produce some stunning artistic results.